jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 * `keypair_generate_managed()`: generate a managed key pair.
 The runtime MUST ensure that long-term storage of the key pair was made before returning from the function.
 The runtime is also responsible for assigning a key identifier and base version to the new key.
 * `keypair_store_managed()`: convert an existing key pair into a managed key pair.
 This function can be used by a guest application to leverage the host secrets management capabilities to store a key pair generated and imported by the application itself.
 The runtime MUST ensure that long-term storage of the key pair was made before returning from the function.
 The runtime is also responsible for assigning a key identifier and base to the new key.
 * `keypair_replace_managed()`: create a new version of a key pair.
-The host MUST monotically increement the version number, durably store the new versin, and MUST NOT invalidate any previous versions of the key pair.
+The host MUST monotonically increment the version number, durably store the new version, and MUST NOT invalidate any previous versions of the key pair.
 All versions of a key must share the exact same algorithm.
 If this is not the case, the implementation MUST return the `incompatible_keys` error code.
 * `keypair_id()`: return the key identifier assigned by the runtime to a key pair handle.
 If the key is not managed, the function must return the special `0xff00000000000000` (`unspecified`) value.
 The function MUST return an `overflow` error code if the guest buffer supplied to store the identifier is too small.
 * `keypair_from_id()`: return a key pair handle given a key identifier and version.
 The version must be an exact version number of the special `0xff00000000000001` (`latest`) value.
 The function MUST return `not_found` if no matching key pair is found.
 * `symmetric_key_generate_managed()`: generate a managed symmetric key.
 The runtime MUST ensure that long-term storage of the key was made before returning from the function.
 The runtime is also responsible for assigning a key identifier and base to the new key.